wen-jams/bsavi/docs/source/userguide.rst

     ).reshape([nsamples // 5, ndim])
     data = np.vstack([data1, data2])

-Then convert it into a pandas DataFrame (InViz only accepts DataFrames, for now) and define column labels with some fancy :math:`\LaTeX`
+Then convert it into a pandas DataFrame (BSAVI only accepts DataFrames, for now) and define column labels with some fancy :math:`\LaTeX`
 formatting: